 The ACE Program is a trans-NIH initiative that supports large-scale multidisciplinary studies on autism spectrum disorders (ASDs), with the goal of determining the disorders' causes and the best treatments for them.

 The Program includes ACE research centers, which foster collaboration between teams of specialists who share the same facility to address a particular research problem in depth, and ACE research networks, which consist of researchers at many facilities in locations throughout the country, all of whom work together on a single research question.
-ACE currently comprises 6 research centers and 5 research networks around the United States; as of 2009, the NICHD had primary responsibility for the support of 4 centers and 1 network.
-ACE is funded through a combination of 3 grant mechanisms: P50 for ACE centers and R01 and U01 grants for ACE networks.
+The ACE program currently comprises three research centers and eight research networks around the United States; since the recompetition of 2012 , the NICHD has had primary responsibility for the support of one center and four networks.
+The ACE program is funded through a combination of three grant mechanisms: the P50 for ACE centers and R01 and U01 grants for ACE networks.

 The Program receives support from the NICHD Intellectual and Developmental Disorders (IDD) Branch, the National Institute of Mental Health, the National Institute for Deafness and Other Communication Disorders, the National Institute of Neurological Disorders and Stroke, and the National Institute of Environmental Health Sciences.
 These Institutes are also active members of the NIH Autism Coordinating Committee (NIH ACC), which was created in 1997 in response to a request from Congress to enhance the quality, pace, and coordination of autism research at the NIH.
 They are also key members of the broader federal Interagency Autism Coordinating Committee (IACC), which includes representatives from various agencies within the U.S. Department of Health and Human Services (HHS) and other governmental agencies, including the U.S. Department of Education.